lingnanlu/leetcode-how-to-solve-it/out/Array/Contains-Duplicate.md

 ### 问题描述

-<p>Given an array of integers, find if the array contains any duplicates.</p>
+<p>Given an question.array of integers, find if the question.array contains any duplicates.</p>

-<p>Your function should return true if any value appears at least twice in the array, and it should return false if every element is distinct.</p>
+<p>Your function should return true if any value appears at least twice in the question.array, and it should return false if every element is distinct.</p>

 <p><strong>Example 1:</strong></p>